Samsung's alternative to Apple Watch and AirPods are almost here

 The Gear Sport, announced earlier this year, didn't have a specific price or release date when we first saw it.
 At $300, it's nearly the same price as Samsung's 2016 Gear S3 watch.

-Samsung's 2018 version of its Icon X wireless sport headphones are also arriving October 27 for $200.
+Samsung's 2018 version of its Icon X wireless sport headphones are also arriving on Oct.
+27 for $200.
 That's more expensive than Apple's AirPods, but Samsung's Icon X headphones have built-in heart rate tracking for runs without a phone or watch, and even have 4GB of internal music storage.
-The 2018 update promises better battery life, up to five hours: last year's version didn't last as long on a charge.
+The 2018 update promises better battery life, up to five hours.
+Last year's version didn't last as long on a charge.

 We'll review both as soon as we get them.